 Like data sets (e.g. discrete and discrete) from various sources may be combined into an aggregate data set as per Section 3.3.2; however, differing data types (discrete, short-term continuous, and long-term continuous) will not be combined.
 Refer to Section 3.10 for information regarding final attainment decisions should more than one type of data set exist for an AU.
 Concurrent temperature data must accompany dissolved oxygen data for attainment decisions.
 Binomial distribution method will be applied to all data types of dissolved oxygen data, per Section 3.6.
-If long term continuous data sets do not meet requirements for long term assessments, they may be used to assess critical season if they meet short term data requirements.
+If long-term continuous data sets do not meet requirements for long-term assessments, they may be used to assess critical season if they meet short-term data requirements.
 Continuous data sets will be calculated into hourly averages.

-Stream, river, reservoir, and lake AUs may be assessed as non-attainment when, using the ten percent exceedance rate within Table 1, greater than or equal to the minimum number of samples for the entire qualifying data set fail to meet the minimum applicable dissolved oxygen criteria listed in APC&EC Rule 2.505 (or site specific in Appendix A) for either the primary or critical season, or year-round, as appropriate.
+Stream, river, reservoir, and lake AUs may be assessed as non-attainment when, using the ten (10) percent exceedance rate within Table 1, greater than or equal to the minimum number of samples for the entire qualifying data set fail to meet the minimum applicable dissolved oxygen criteria listed in APC&EC Rule 2.505 (or site specific in Appendix A) for either the primary or critical season, or year-round, as appropriate.
 This methodology applies to discrete, short-term continuous, and long-term continuous data.

-Stream, river, reservoir, and lake AUs may be assessed as attainment when, using the ten percent exceedance rate within Table 2, no more than the maximum number of samples allowed for the entire qualifying data set fail to meet the applicable dissolved oxygen criteria listed in APC&EC Rule 2.505 (or site specific in Appendix A) for either the primary or critical season, or year-round as appropriate.
+Stream, river, reservoir, and lake AUs may be assessed as attainment when, using the ten (10) percent exceedance rate within Table 2, no more than the maximum number of samples allowed for the entire qualifying data set fail to meet the applicable dissolved oxygen criteria listed in APC&EC Rule 2.505 (or site specific in Appendix A).
+Delisting methodology will be used for the same condition that it was listed on (primary or critical season, or year-round).
 This methodology applies to discrete, short-term continuous, and long-term continuous data.